aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 Also, Aspose.Words allows you to display revisions in a document.
 Use the [RevisionOptions](https://apireference.aspose.com/words/java/com.aspose.words/layoutoptions#RevisionOptions) property of the **LayoutOptions** class to define whether the document revisions are displayed.
 To control their appearance (revision highlighting color, revision bar color, etc.), use the [RevisonOptions](https://apireference.aspose.com/words/java/com.aspose.words/RevisionOptions) class.

 You can also have revisions displayed as comments to the content.
-For this purpose, use the [ShowInBalloons](https://apireference.aspose.com/words/java/com.aspose.words/ShowInBalloons) option, as shown in the following code example:
+For this purpose, use the [CommentDisplayMode](https://apireference.aspose.com/words/java/com.aspose.words/layoutoptions#CommentDisplayMode) property and [ShowInBalloons](https://apireference.aspose.com/words/java/com.aspose.words/CommentDisplayMode) value.

+The following code example shows how to customize revisions display:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-TrackChanges-SetShowInBalloons.java" >}}